Sonics Arena: Proposal

-In late 2011, the City of Seattle was approached by San Francisco hedge fund manage Chris Hansen with a proposal to build a multipurpose arena in an industrial zone south of CenturyLink Field and Safeco Field.
+In late 2011, the City of Seattle was approached by San Francisco hedge fund manager Chris Hansen with a proposal to build a multipurpose arena in an industrial zone south of CenturyLink Field and Safeco Field.
 The total cost of a new arena had been estimated to be $490 million, and the investment group had proposed a direct public investment of up to $200 million to be repaid by ticket surcharges, split between the City of Seattle and King County.
 The investors had agreed to pay any construction shortfalls and for improvements to KeyArena, which would serve as a temporary home for both a new NBA team and a new NHL team while the arena was being built.

-On February 16, 2012 Seattle Mayor Mike McGinn and King County Executive Dow Constantine announced an agreement with the Hansen's investment team.
+On February 16, 2012, Seattle Mayor Mike McGinn and King County Executive Dow Constantine announced an agreement with the Hansen's investment team.
 The Mayor and Executive forwarded a memorandum of understanding was forwarded to the Seattle City Council and the King County Council for further review and approval.

 On April 5, 2012, the Port of Seattle and the Seattle Mariners Baseball club sent a letter to the Seattle City Council objecting to the location of the arena, citing traffic issues affecting freight mobility at the port, scheduling conflicts with Mariners' games, and gentrification of the "industrial waterfront".

 On July 30, 2012, the King County Council approved the draft Memorandum of Understanding (MOU) that Chris Hansen, Mike McGinn, and Dow Constantine proposed.
 Earlier that day the Seattle City Council had declared the MOU unacceptable in its current form with the intent to renegotiate.

 On September 11, 2012, the Seattle City Council reached a tentative agreement with Chris Hansen to build a SoDo basketball and ice hockey arena with revisions including the base rent being reduced from $2 million a year to $1 million, some tax revenue paying for surrounding transportation improvements and KeyArena renovations, a study for alternatives for the redevelopment of KeyArena, and an added five-year personal guarantee of bond debts from Hansen.

 On September 24, 2012, the Seattle City Council approved the memorandum of understanding for the proposed SoDo basketball/ice hockey arena.

 On October 15, 2012, the King County Council voted unanimously in favor, while the Seattle City Council voted 7–2 to approve the amended SoDo multipurpose arena proposal.